CPC Position Statement

 - Design of the device or modification

-- The supervisor must co-sign all written documentation by the intern including both in clinic chart notes and any external correspondence to referring parties or agencies.
+- The supervisor must co-sign all written documentation by the candidate including both in clinic chart notes and any external correspondence to referring parties or agencies.

 C.Ped (C)’s and C. Ped MC’s are ultimately responsible for all work completed by non-certified pedorthic personnel.
 In the event of a complaint or clinical problem identified with non-certified pedorthic personnel, the College will investigate the supervising certified member as they are identified as having ultimate responsibility for the quality of service.

 |Assessment through observation of surface anatomy and palpation of the lower limb, gait analysis, range-of-motion testing, footwear analysis and review of potentially complicating health factors||Supervised*||Supervised*||Direct Supervision|